-Yes, you will pay a hotel or local tax, but it’s not something you should worry too much about.
+Yes, you will pay a hotel or local tax, but you should not worry too much about.

 - See also:

 The Ortstaxe tourist tax

 The city of Vienna requires hotels, B&Bs, and anyone offering any kind of temporary accommodation to charge you this Ortstaxe.
-Even if it’s just a tent or private apartment.
+Even if it’s just a campsite or private apartment.